timglabisch/timglabisch.github.io/_posts/2014-04-16-intellij-quickfix-extension.md

 today i had a bit time to play around with building a small QuickFix-Extension for PHPStorm.

-the demo extension i build is useless but i think the code is very straight forward and easy to understand. the code is written by try and error, if you've feedback and ideas how to improve it, please let me now.
+the demo extension i build is useless but i think the code is very straight forward and easy to understand. the code is written by trial and error, if you've feedback and ideas how to improve it, please let me know.

 the extension will promote itself as "MAKE EVERYTHING FINE!"
 Quickfix. it will occur if there is any string that starts with "some:".